vs25965/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 **Project Title
-   TIC-TAC-TOE part I of overreaching project.
+   TIC-TAC-TOE part II of overreaching project.

 **Project Description
    This program is a tic-tac-toe game that can be run and play in a human vs human case.